7 Types Of Marketing Games (with great playable examples)11 min read

 Companies can use games of chance to attract potential customers, engage website visitors, boost sales and grow their email list.
 Games of chance often have an instant-win feature to boost participation.
 For example, participants can win discount codes, free items, free memberships, and so on when playing these types of Marketing Games.
 Because of that, they are one of the best types of Marketing Games to grow your email list.
 You can grow your email list by either gating the entire game with a lead form or gating the results.

-There are many different examples of fun Marketing Games of chance such as scratch cards, dice games, card games, wheels of fortune, or numbered balls drawn from a container.
+There are many different examples of fun Marketing Games of chance, such as dice games, card games, wheels of fortune, or numbered balls drawn from a container.

 Knowledge games are fun Marketing Games where you want to test the knowledge of participants on a specific subject or on random facts.
 You already know lots of knowledge games such as Fill-the-Words, Jeopardy, Trivia Games, Maze Quiz, and so on.